-Data was processed offline with MATLAB R2014b (Mathworks, USA).
-First, a Butterworth bandpass filter was applied with cut-off frequencies 0.25 MHz and 10 MHz, and signals were corrected for laser energy fluctuations, using an internal photo-sensor that is recording laser output.
-The sensor was integrated into the laser module, and images obtained at different wavelengths were reconstructed based on a model-based reconstruction algorithm (38).
-Subsequently, the reconstructed images were linearly un-mixed, using the spectra of the four main endogenous absorbers in the 700-970 nm range (Fig.1c), i.e. oxygenated hemoglobin (HbO2), deoxygenated hemoglobin (Hb), lipid and water (H2O), in the 700 to 970 nm spectral range (39).
-This resulted in four separate images, each corresponding to one of the main absorbers (Fig. 1c).
+Data was processed offline with MATLAB R2014b (Mathworks).
+First, a Butterworth bandpass filter was applied with cut-off frequencies 0.25 MHz and 10 MHz, and signals were corrected for laser energy fluctuations, using an internal photosensor that is recording laser output.
+The sensor was integrated into the laser module, and images obtained at different wavelengths were reconstructed on the basis of a model-based reconstruction algorithm (38).
+Subsequently, the reconstructed images were linearly unmixed, using the spectra of the four main endogenous absorbers in the 700-970 nm range (Fig. 1C), that is, oxygenated hemoglobin (HbO2), deoxygenated hemoglobin (Hb), lipid, and water (H2O), in the 700 to 970 nm spectral range (39).
+This resulted in four separate images, each corresponding to one of the main absorbers (Fig. 1C).
 Different colormaps were selected to represent the distributions of the four absorbers: HbO2, red; Hb, green; lipid, magenta; and H2O, blue.
-Image processing calculating image metrics including average values over regions of interest and image profiles employed for assessing spatial heterogeneity were performed on MATLAB (Mathworks, USA).
-Total blood volume (TBV = Hb + HbO2) ratios were calculated for $5 \times 5 \text{ mm}^2$ regions of interest from high TBV values on the tumor rim to background tissue, i.e. normal breast tissue away from the tumor.
-Spatial TBV gradients through tumors were calculated by fitting a line (radius) of 5 mm length to the intensity values across a TBV profile from the center of the tumor to the outer boundary of the tumor and plotting the resulting slope.
-Similar 5 mm profiles were also drawn in adjacent healthy tissue to obtain reference spatial gradient measurements.
+Image processing calculating image metrics, including average values over regions of interest and image profiles employed for assessing spatial heterogeneity, were performed on MATLAB (Mathworks).
+Total blood volume (TBV = Hb + HbO2) ratios were calculated for $5 \times 5 \text{ mm}^2$ regions of interest from high TBV values on the tumor rim to background tissue, that is, normal breast tissue away from the tumor.
+Spatial TBV gradients through tumors were calculated by fitting a line (radius) of 5-mm length to the intensity values across a TBV profile from the center of the tumor to the outer boundary of the tumor and plotting the resulting slope.
+Similar 5-mm profiles were also drawn in adjacent healthy tissue to obtain reference spatial gradient measurements.